How to dispose of a mattress

-Some councils, such as Oxford City Council, Liverpool City Council and the London Borough of Merton, offer free mattress collection, but they’re very much in the minority.
+Some councils, such as Oxford City Council, Liverpool City Council and a number of London Boroughs, offer free mattress collection, but they’re very much in the minority.
 Most councils charge a fee to collect bulky waste and it can be expensive – the likes of Argyll and Bute Council and Wealden District Council charge more than £50 for the service, for example.

 If you live in England or Wales, you can find out how much your council will charge for bulky waste disposal by typing your postcode into the gov.uk website.
 If you live in Scotland or Northern Ireland, go to your council’s website and search for bulky waste disposal.

 Having the council collect your mattress from your home can be convenient, but make sure you read the terms and conditions carefully.
 Many councils charge for the number of bulky items they’ll be collecting, but bear in mind that a bed frame and a mattress will likely count as at least two items.
 And items will often only be collected if they’re left in a designated spot outside the house.

 The local tip will take your old mattress, but to get it there you’ll need a vehicle big enough to fit it in.
 If the boot of your car isn’t big enough to fit the mattress when flat, you may find that it fits if you roll the mattress up as best as possible and fasten it using some rope.

 But that's a lot of effort to go to when the mattress may well just end up in landfill anyway.
 You may decide you’d rather go to the extra effort of taking it to a dedicated recycling facility, or decide you’d rather pay for the convenience of the council or a specialist disposal company coming to collect it from your house.